girardcarillo/HoneyHoney/README.md

 # hx.set_reference_unit(referenceUnit)
 ```

-You can now test to weigh the world.
+Your scale is ready, you can now weigh the world.

 ![image](RaspiScale.jpg)